Tangerine995/L1000-repurposing/README.md

 * `/data` are the *z*-scores as a matrix.

+### Data Preparation for drug screening
+1. Download L1000 data.
+   Bayesian_GSE70138_Level5_COMPZ_n116218x978.h5, Bayesian_GSE92742_Level5_COMPZ_n361481x978.h5,
+2. Prepare up and down regulated genes.
+   The up and down regulated genes produced by Deseq2 or other pilelines.
+Note that the genes needs to be converted to official Gene Symbol.
+You can use a [converter](https://www.biotools.fr/human/refseq_symbol_converter) to do this.

-## Calculate enrichment score(ES)
+### Calculate enrichment score(ES)
-In python(calc_ES.py), use the up and down regulated gene as disease signature to calculate Enrichment Score(ES) against L1000 disease profiles.
-The drugs with lowest negative scores can be used as candidates to reverse the disease state.
+In python(calc_ES.py), use the up and down regulated gene as disease signature to calculate Enrichment Score(ES) against L1000 profiles.
+The drugs with lowest negative Enirchment Scores can be used as candidates to reverse the disease state.

+### Analysis your results
+The screening results will contain a long list of drugs.
+You can further check their experiment information, target or structure to find the best candidate.

 ## Citation